nmoua90/Hoonigan/README.md

 In my opinion, the easiest way to use GitHub is with GitBash command line

 		https://git-scm.com/downloads

-##DEFINITIONS: How Git + GitHub work

 ##REPOSITORIES: The Git Folders where you store files

-When you have ONE REPOSITORY
+For every REPOSITORY:

-	* You will have one corresponding LOCAL REPOSITORY on your computer
+1. You will have one corresponding LOCAL REPOSITORY on your computer

-	* You will have one corresponding GITHUB REPOSITORY on your Github Account
+2. You will have one corresponding GITHUB REPOSITORY on your Github Account

-It's useful to know that: You can create your own personal REPOSITORY

-It's useful to know that: You can FORK someone else's personal REPOSITORY

 ##FORKING: Copying SOMEONE ELSE'S GITHUB REPOSITORY and putting them on YOUR GITHUB

-* After you FORK, you will have a corresponding GITHUB REPOSITORY on your Github Account
+After you FORK, you will have a corresponding GITHUB REPOSITORY on your Github Account

-* Remember though: We said that when you have a REPOSITORY, you need (1) LOCAL REPOSITORY and (1) GITHUB REPOSITORY

-* This means that after FORKING, you have (1) GITHUB REPOSITORY, but you're still missing the (1) LOCAL REPOSITORY
+However, you're still missing the matching LOCAL REPOSITORY

 ##CLONING: Taking all the files in a GITHUB REPOSITORY and copying them onto a LOCAL REPOSITORY